divakarvi/bk-spca/README.md

 ### [5.4][bk.5.4] Program memory

 Programs rely on operating systems in many more ways than most programmers realize.
-When we try to understand program speed or some other characteristic in depth, we are inevitably led inside the operating system kernel.
 The little forays we make into the Linux kernel will help us understand segmentation faults, memory errors, and thread creation.

 #### [5.4.1][bk.5.4.1] An easy system call